 Constructive feedback improves collaboration by closing the gap between expectations and outcomes.
 It involves giving clear, specific, timely, actionable, and non-judgmental information to help individuals or teams improve their performance or outcomes.

 Providing constructive feedback creates an opportunity for reflection, communication, and adaptation.
-It promotes self-awareness, where individuals or teams learn to recognize their strengths and weaknesses while becoming more agile in adjusting strategies.
+It promotes self-awareness, enabling individuals or teams to recognize their strengths and weaknesses and to adjust strategies more quickly.
 This ongoing cycle of feedback ensures collaboration stays dynamic and growth-oriented rather than stagnant or repetitive.

 When delivered effectively, it helps team members reflect on what went wrong and correct their course of action in time for better results.
 It reduces any tension that could arise from misunderstandings and misinterpretations, building a culture of alignment, shared clarity, and continuous improvement.